 Our guide Kathy told us about how this year alone, state legislatures across the country have introduced more than 100 bills to restrict trans rights.

 In most of the country, a judge can legally take your children from you because you’re kinky, consensually non-monogamous, gender-nonconforming, or a legal sex worker.
 It’s also legal to deny people in these groups housing and employment.

 Though we’ve made tremendous strides, we are a long way from recognizing as a society that all adult, consensual sexual orientations and activities are inherently morally neutral and that no one deserves to be violated, discriminated against, stigmatized, criminalized, or shamed for them.

 Keep up with anti-trans legislation with the Freedom for all Americans legislation tracker.
-Join the SF Sex-Positive Democratic Club to advocate for equal rights for sexual minorities in California.
 To support queer youth in SF, check out Lyric.

 To connect with your local PRIDE community, check out CenterLink.
 There, you can find local LGBTQ+ community centers, events, jobs, and more.
 The United States Association of Prides is a great resource if you’re leading or thinking about starting a local LGBTQ+ organization.
 Another way to find local groups is Wikipedia’s list of LGBT rights organizations in the United States.
 The Human Rights Campaign is another way to get involved in the fight for equality.

 Clockwise is hosting mini games to celebrate PRIDE this year.
 But there are many ways for you and your team to host PRIDE celebrations.

 You could host a very special Virtual Jeoparty Social: Pride Edition.
 We’ve hosted Drag Queen Bingo at Clockwise.
 Or travel to Virtual Barcelona to Celebrate PRIDE Month.
 Virtually visit a few Barcelona